wely/DevCamp/HOL/java/02-modern-cloud-apps/README.md

     IncidentBean result = IncidentAPIHelper.getIncidentAPIClient().CreateIncident(incident);
     ```

-    Before we test this code, open the HTML template for the dashboard
+    Before we test this code, lets take a look at the HTML template for the dashboard
     page, located in
-    src/main/resources/templates/Dashboard/index.html.
+    `src/main/resources/templates/Dashboard/index.html`.
 The following
     section loops through all of the incidents in the allIncidents
     object in the model, and formats them nicely for the display.